≡ Menu

 Liquid assets such as cash and cash equivalents can be deployed instantly while marketable securities are available for deployment within a year.

-Ford’s cash on hand looks rather stable over the years and stays between $30 billion and $40 billion in most quarters.
+Ford’s cash on hand has appeared to be stable over the years and has stayed between $30 billion and $40 billion in most quarters.

 However, in fiscal 2020, Ford’s cash on hand temporarily soared beyond $40 billion and even exceeded $50 billion in 2Q 2020, most likely driven by the COVID-19 disruption during the onset of the pandemic.

-In subsequent quarters, Ford’s cash on hand fell to its pre-COVID levels, which was roughly $40 billion.
+In subsequent quarters, Ford’s cash on hand has declined below its pre-COVID levels, which is roughly $35 billion.

 Back To Table Of Contents